-CSD Major Curriculum
+CSD Major/Minor Curriculum

 Communication is a fundamental human right and plays a central role in the dignity and value of human life.
 Therefore, the Communication Sciences & Disorders (CSD) Program is dedicated to educating students so that they may assist those who experience communication disorders.

 Students choosing Communication Sciences and Disorders as their major will be required to fulfill 36 credit hours within the major.
 Required courses include:

 - CSD 231, Introduction to Communication Sciences & Disorders (3)

 - CSD 240, Phonetics (3)

 - CSD 333, Anatomy and Physiology of Speech and Hearing (3)

 - CSD 335, Phonological Development and Disorders (3)